 The school calendar will accommodate the education program of the school district.
-The school calendar is for a minimum of 1080 hours and include, but not be limited to, the days for student instruction, staff development, inservice days and teacher conferences.
+The school calendar is for a minimum of 1080 hours and includes, but not be limited to, the days for student instruction, staff development, inservice days, and teacher conferences.
+Each year the minimum school calendar may include up to 5 day or 30 hours of instruction delivered primarily over the internet.